Teeth are essential. They help people talk, chew, and swallow food. Adults typically have 32 teeth, four of which are wisdom teeth.

 However, if this does not happen, the dental pulp may remain inflamed.
 This causes part of the pulp to die and can cause a root canal infection.

-While teeth help people talk, their primary function is to chew.
+While teeth help people talk, their

 The teeth cut and grind food into little chunks, which allows a person to swallow and digest it easily.